lgreski/datasciencectacontent/markdown/pml-ghPagesSetup.md

 Open a web browser and navigate to http://username.github.io/repositoryname to view the HTML version of your R Markdown file.

 <img src="./images/gh-pages23.png">

+### Closing Considerations

+Note that if you want to also push the markdown file (index.md) and its associated resources, you'll need to configure knitr to keep the markdown file.
+To do this, select the gear icon from the menu bar in the Source pane of RStudio (it's just to the right of the `Knit HTML` button), press the `Advanced` button, and click the checkbox for *Keep Markdown source file*.

+Also, please be aware that all content published to Github Pages is public.
+Do not post content you wish to remain private on Github Pages, such as content from a private repository.